EO-DataHub/eodh-fe/docs/architecture.md

 Rules:

 - all `applications` should be placed in `apps` directory,
-- most of the code which should be placed in `libs` directory,
+- most of the code should be placed in `libs` directory,
 - `app` should be a tinny wrapper and should use code from `libs` directory,
 - `libraries` can use another `libraries`,
 - `applications` can not use another `applications`,